 The 2010 calendar year was a banner 12 months for Desimone that was capped off when he was one of seven members of the 2010 class inducted into the Golf Coaches Association of America Hall of Fame during the Reception and Awards Banquet at the Tropicana Hotel in Las Vegas on December 6.

 After winning its lone national title in 2004, Cal missed the NCAA Championship for five consecutive seasons (2005-09) before returning to its spot among the nation's elite teams with a 23rd-place finish at the 2010 NCAA Championship.
 Cal qualified by tying for third place at the NCAA San Diego Regional.
-The Bears also posted three regular-season victories to tie a then-school record, winning at the Spartan Golf Classic, the Alister MacKenzie Invitational and the Arizona Intercollegiate.
-Several individuals had great accomplishments during the season, highlighted by the Pac-10 individual medalist honors won by Mina at Arizona State as one of only two Cal men's golfers to ever capture the event, with current PGA TOUR pro Charlie Wi the other in 1995 at Washington State.
+The Bears also posted three regular-season victories to tie a then-school record, winning the Spartan Golf Classic, Alister MacKenzie Invitational and Arizona Intercollegiate.
+Several individuals had great accomplishments during the season, highlighted by the Pac-10 individual medalist honors won by Mina with the event hosted by Arizona State as one of only three Cal golfers to ever capture the event, with current PGA TOUR pro Charlie Wi the first in 1995 in an event hosted by Washington State and Homa the third when UCLA hosted the tournament in 2013.
 Mina, who earned PING Division I All-American honors, also won at the Spartan Golf Classic while Hale captured the Alister MacKenzie Invitational.
 Weaver became the first Cal player to finish in the top 10 at both the Pac-10 Championship and NCAA Regionals in the same season, tying for sixth and taking eighth, respectively.

 Prior to its current run, the team's previous appearance at the NCAA Championship came at the end of the magical 2003-04 campaign when Desimone orchestrated one of the greatest stories in the history of college golf as Cal came from eight strokes behind UCLA on the final day of competition in the NCAA Championship at The Homestead in Virginia to win the national title by six strokes over the Bruins.
 It was the culmination of a season in which the Bears had to overcome several injuries but were able to play their best golf when it counted the most.
 As a result of his team's impressive accomplishment, Desimone was named Golfweek's Collegiate Coach of the Year, and was honored as 2004 Grand Master of the Year by the Northern California Golf Association.